 The policies are designed to provide a financial management framework, which ensures the fiscal integrity of the organization and adherence to laws and regulations.
-The Authority's purpose, which is to provide a public service, can only be accomplished so long as it remains a financially viable organization.
-In this vein, a balance must be struck between using the funds to provide that service and maintaining a reserve for possible future shortfalls.
+The Authority purpose, which is to provide a public service, can only be accomplished so long as it remains a financially viable organization.
+In this vein, a balance of using the funds to provide that service and maintaining a reserve for possible future shortfalls must occur.